timy90022/One-Shot-Object-Detection/README.md

 Before training, set the right directory to save and load the trained models.
 Change the arguments "save_dir" and "load_dir" in trainval_net.py and test_net.py to adapt to your environment.

 In coco dataset, we split it into 4 groups.
 It will train and test different category.
-Just to adjust "*--g*".
+Just to adjust "*--g*"(1~4).
+If you want to train other settings, you should sepcify "*--g 0*"

 If you want to train parts of the dataset, try to modify "*--seen*".

-When training, use 1 to see train_categories.
-When testing, use 2 to see test_categories.
-If you want to see both, use 3 to seen all categories.
+* 1 --> Training, session see train_categories(config file) class
+* 2 --> Testing, session see test_categories(config file) class
+* 3 --> session see train_categories + test_categories class

 To train a model with ResNet50 on COCO, simply run